leofabri/hassio_appliance-status-monitor/Alternative UI Setup.md

         - job_ongoing<br>
         - job_completed<br>

-        Please respect the underscores and the lowcase letters.
+        Please respect the underscores and the lowercase letters.
 These states are very important and all needed.

    2. **Type:** Button (The Job Cycle indicator)<br>
       **Name:** Your Appliance Name - Job Cycle<br>